OpenFn/kit/packages/runtime/readme.md

 Loading modules from disk should be handled by the runtime manager or wider environment (eg lightning, devtools).

 The runtime is designed to be able to run in a worker thread, but it itself will not create worker threads (That's a job for the runtime environment)

-## Ava and CJS

-Getting tests working with @openfn/language-common 2.x has been a nightmare.

-Because the build has an external set on vm (effectively excluding that module from the build file), running it from this package as an esm file will throw:

-Error: Dynamic require of "vm" is not supported

-This appears to be an issue in esbuild itself: https://github.com/evanw/esbuild/issues/1927

-Running the same code as cjs works fine because we can dynamically require vm.

-So for now, I've made this a cjs package and built to cjs in typescript.
-We are likely to want to address this later